 Generously season the chicken with salt and pepper.
 Place the strips into the hot oil and cook, stirring occasionally, until meat is cooked through.
 Set aside.
 Wipe the wok clean.

-Add the remaining peanut oil into the wok.
+Add the remaining oil into the wok.
 Heat well.
 Add the garlic, ginger and scallions.
 Cook for a few minutes, stirring frequently.
 Add the carrots and snap peas.
 Cook for 3 to 4 minutes.
 Add the mushrooms, water chestnuts and cooked chicken.
 Stir well.
 Stir the liquid well.
 Add it to the wok and cook, stirring, for 3 to 4 minutes.
 Add the noodles and toss to coat well.
 Heat through and serve.

-Recent Comments
+2 Comments